Our free weekly newsletter delivers curated home decor and furniture picks, expert design advice, and more. Join 4,000+ subscribers.

 More specifically, Chiarilli says that wall huggers only need to be about two inches of space from the wall, while traditional recliners need up to 25 inches of space to fully recline.
 So, when measuring for your recliner sofa, make sure you have the space to accommodate one as you’ll need more than you think.

 Another element to consider when purchasing a new sofa is upholstery material.
 Choosing the right upholstery material for you often depends on your lifestyle needs and style preferences.

 For example, those with kids and pets often choose sofas made from performance fabrics, such as microfiber, which are specifically designed to withstand dirt, spills, and are easy to spot clean.
 However, others may like the look and feel of materials like leather or velvet.
 Take a look at our guide to choosing the best sofa fabric for more information on upholstery, day-to-day maintenance, pricing, and more.

 From wall hugger recliners to lever handle recliners, there are many different styles and features to look for when shopping for a recliner sofa.
 However, the biggest choice to make while searching for your perfect recliner is between power recliners and manual recliners.
 We’ve outlined both choices below, as well as a few more main features:

 Power recliners: Power recliners use a motor instead of a spring to power into their desired position.
-Plug your recliner into a wall outlet and, with the touch of a button, adjust the seat and footrest into position, making for an even more luxurious experience to some.
+Plug your recliner into a wall outlet and, with the touch of a button, adjust the seat and footrest into position, making for an even more luxurious experience for some.

-Wall huggers: Wall huggers are recliners known for their space saving configuration that slides the seat and footrest forward as you adjust your seat into position– requiring less space behind the sofa to operate.
+Wall huggers: Wall huggers are recliners known for their space-saving configuration that slides the seat and footrest forward as you adjust your seat into position– requiring less space behind the sofa to operate.
 These sofas are perfect for those shopping for a recliner that will easily fit into a small space.